Sealights/ultimate-json-streamer/README.md

 ### Contributing
-Contributions to improve UltimateJsonStreamer are welcome.
-Please ensure to follow the project's contribution guidelines and code of conduct.
+Contributions to improve UltimateJsonStreamer are welcome. :)

 ### License
-Specify the license under which the JSONStreamTransformer is released.
+MIT